opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: void RNG::fill( InputOutputArray mat, int distType, InputArray a, InputArray b )

     :param mat: 2D or N-dimensional matrix.
 Currently matrices with more than 4 channels are not supported by the methods.
-Use  :ocv:func:`reshape`  as a possible workaround.
+Use  :ocv:func:`Mat::reshape`  as a possible workaround.

     :param distType: Distribution type, ``RNG::UNIFORM``  or  ``RNG::NORMAL`` .